 Prepared and tested on a fresh 10.6.8 install.
 It should work with Lion and ML as well but functionality with 10.7.x/10.8.x needs to be confirmed by users first, so any Lion/ML related issues are not the subject of this post.
 Please take note that functionality with various DAWs is also something I won't cover and discuss apart from generic guidelines.
 It should work with any DAW and it's up to you how you set it up.
 And I won't discuss any stuff that's already covered in this tutorial so please read it thoroughly before asking any questions.

-Small update 03.11.2013: based on user feedback, I believe it's safe to say now that this setup works with all major DAWs (might run into a couple of issues with Logic) and on any version of OS X including Mavericks.
+Small update 03.11.2013: based on user feedback, I believe it's safe to say now that this setup works with all major DAWs (less experienced Logic users might run into a couple of issues) and on any version of OS X including Mavericks.

 (in the event of developer links being down or taken off, all links provided here are direct download links to copies of the original files, hosted on dropbox)